AnaIreneClita/AnaIreneClita/README.md

-As an ISTQB-certified QA Tester with a diverse background in game and software testing, I excel at blending creativity with analytical thinking to deliver outstanding user experiences.
-My passion is focused on maintaining the highest standards of quality and functionality in every project I pursue.
-I am eager to transition into software QA, where I can leverage my attention to detail and innovative mindset to deliver impactful results in the tech industry.
+As an ISTQB-certified QA Engineer with a diverse background in game and software testing, I thrive at the intersection of analytical precision and creative problem-solving.
+My expertise lies in ensuring seamless functionality, exceptional user experiences, and the highest quality standards across every project I undertake.
+Passionate about refining digital products, I am committed to identifying and resolving issues that enhance usability, performance, and overall customer satisfaction.

 *   🌍  I'm based in Bucharest, Romania
 *   ✉️  You can contact me at [ana.irene.clita@gmail.com](mailto:ana.irene.clita@gmail.com)